Create a Website Account - Manage notification subscriptions, save form progress and more.

 West Haven prides itself on being home to the longest stretch of publicly accessible shoreline in Connecticut.
-The city’s nearly 4-mile tract of beach on Long Island Sound comprises 25% of the state’s public beaches, a valuable asset that is ripe for discovery.
+The city’s 3-mile tract of beach on Long Island Sound comprises 25% of the state’s public beaches, a valuable asset that is ripe for discovery.

 According to the magazine, Sandy Point was best for “birding, fishing, trails.”
 When highlighting the area, the magazine said: “A 1.7-mile recreation path ties together West Haven’s sandy beaches on Long Island Sound.
 On the eastern end, the sand spit known as Sandy Point is one of the prize locations on the Connecticut Coastal Birding Trail.
 Save the swimming for nearby Bradley Point and Morse parks and take the binoculars to Sandy Point to watch the shorebirds.
 A colony of sharp-tailed sparrows nests in the adjacent tidal marsh.
 The entire sanctuary is also a major stopover for spring and fall migrants.
 Surfcasters like the point at night during striper season.”
 Read the full article at Globe Magazine.

 The West Haven shore is one of the state’s foremost locations to observe rare shorebirds, serving as a migratory route for some of the most endangered bird species.
 The Sandy Point Beach & Bird Sanctuary, a site listed on the Connecticut Coastal Birding Trail, has been designated an “Important Bird Area” by Audubon Connecticut, a state office of the National Audubon Society.
 The estuary is also where Sammy the harp seal has been spotted.

 Historic Bradley Point Park, boasting scenic panoramas of Long Island Sound, marks the area where invading British troops landed on July 5, 1779, and now serves as a haven for picnickers and passive recreation.
 The shoreline is just minutes from the downtown business and entertainment district.